thycotic-ps/thycotic.secretserver/docs/collections/_docs/01-authentication.md

 ## IsValidToken

 This method utilizes a hidden properties on the `TssObject` called `TimeOfDeath` (`datetime` type).
-The value of this property is calculated based on the `expires_in` value returned by the OAuth2 endpoint and based on the local time of the machine calling the function.
+This property's value is calculated based on the `expires_in` value returned by the OAuth2 endpoint and based on the local time of the machine calling the function.

 More details: [TssSession source code](https://github.com/thycotic-ps/thycotic.secretserver/blob/master/src/classes/TssSession.class.ps1)